 Traditionally, the rice will be cooked in a rice cooker or steamed.
-But now, you can switch the steaming step by cooking the rice in your instant pot.
+But do you know that instant pot can compete with rice cookers in this field?
+If you don’t, you can try cooking the rice in your instant pot.

 Then, you mix it with savory coconut milk so that every grain is soaked thoroughly.
 The last step is garnishing your rice with ripe, yellow mango slices.

-Containing only three basic ingredients (rice, sugar, and milk), this rice pudding tastes good no matter if you serve it hot or cold, which means you get to enjoy it whenever you want.
+Although rice, sugar, and milk are the only three basic ingredients in this dessert, it still tastes good no matter if you serve it hot or cold.
+That means you get to enjoy this rice pudding whenever you want.